Climate change and poverty: Security impacts

-The concept of human security and the effects that climate change may have on it will become increasingly important as the affects become more apparent.
+The concept of human security and the effects that climate change may have on it will become increasingly important as the effects become more apparent.
 Some effects are already evident and will become very clear in the human and climatic short-run (2007–2020).
 They will increase and others will manifest themselves in the medium term (2021–2050); whilst in the long run (2051–2100), they will all be active and interacting strongly with other major trends.
 There is the potential for the end of the petroleum economy for many producing and consuming nations, possible financial and economic crisis, a larger population of humans, and a much more urbanized humanity – far in excess of the 50% now living in small to very large cities.
 All these processes will be accompanied by the redistribution of the population nationally and internationally.
 Such redistributions typically have significant gender dimensions; for example, extreme event impacts can lead to male out migration in search of work, culminating in an increase in women-headed households – a group often considered particularly vulnerable.
 Indeed, the effects of climate change on impoverished women and children is crucial in that women and children, in particular, have unequal human capabilities.
 An example of a predicted trend called "The Great Migration" is estimated to affect millions of Americans in the year 2070.
 Due to the impacts of climate change millions will be forced to relocate.
 To accommodate TGM, the U.S. will need 25–30 million new housing units.
 Failure to build these new units will increase material deprivation and poverty.